hbellows/checks-for-understanding/module-2/backend/week_four.md

 ```
 11. What's an enum, and what advantages does it offer?
 What data type needs to be in your database to use an enum?
 Where do you declare an enum?
 ```
-Your database needs an interger column.
+Your database needs an integer column.
 We would declare the enum in the model.
 ```
 12. What are some strategies you can use to keep your views DRY?
 ```